mosip/mosip-utilities/openssl-regclient-1.1.1/README.md

-## Certificate Generation Docker Image
+## keystore Docker Image
 ## Overview
-This repository provides a Docker image and Kubernetes Job configuration for generating test certificates and secrets.
+This Directory provides a Docker image for generating openssl certificates and secrets.
 It uses OpenSSL to create a Root CA certificate and a Client certificate, and then packages these into a ConfigMap and Secret for use in Kubernetes applications.
-This is intended for development and testing purposes only.

 ## Docker Image
 The Docker image contains: